Areas of Special Interest

 I offer a collaborative strength-based approach working alongside you at your pace.
 I encourage and support you to take one step at a time, on the road to understanding the difficulties you are working through.
 Everyone is an individual and so every therapeutic process is different.
 It is my belief that we all have within us the tools to support ourselves.
 I offer help with finding those tools and learning how to use them in a way that will best work for you.

-I have an eclectic approach and draw on many different modalities including the non-directive methods of Interactive Drawing Therapy, Sandtray and Dreamwork.
-I find these approaches particularly effective with children and adolescents.
-I also use Mindfulness based cognitive therapy.
-I believe in focusing on the hear-and-now while still holding an understanding of how past experiences have influenced your present situation.
+I have an eclectic approach and draw on many different modalities including the non-directive methods of Interactive Drawing Therapy, and Dreamwork.
+I have observed the multiple benefits of these approaches with clients who are encouraged by using this image based language.
+Other modalities include Mindfulness Based Cognitive Therapy Solution Focussed and Narrative Therapy.
+I believe in focusing on the hear-and-now while still holding an understanding of how past experiences are influencing your present life.

 Registrations and Professional Memberships